xtraclabs/oraeventstore/README.md

 grant select, insert on events to esusr;

 create or replace synonym esusr.publish for esdbo.publish;
-grant select, insert on publish to esusr;
+grant select, insert, delete on publish to esusr;
 </pre>

 ## A Note on the Publish Table